karanbirghag/universityForm/README.md

 # universityForm
-Univerity Form is to manage different departments and there courses using PHP and MySQL This project will help you to work on PHP and MySQL.
+Univerity Form is to manage different departments and there courses using PHP and MySQL\n This project will help you to work on PHP and MySQL.
 Description:
 The first screen you will see will be login page,on successful login, admin panel page will displayed, which will help the user to manage